 Discussion

 Overall, we studied the effects of temperatures between 20 and 37 °C on flowering for 26 winegrape plants.
 We found no directional relationship between temperature and soil moisture, stem length, leaf number, or the number of days it took to reach 10% or 50% flowering.
-Contrary to expectations of most phenological models {C. Cuccia, 2014 #65}{Garcia de Cortazar-Atauri, 2010 #48}(CITES), we found that phenology was not delayed in either the coldest or warmest chambers.
+Contrary to expectations of most phenological models {C. Cuccia, 2014 #65}{Garcia de Cortazar-Atauri, 2010 #48} we found that phenology was not delayed in either the coldest or warmest chambers.
 However, plants in the hotter treatments aborted a higher number of flower buds than those in the cooler treatments.

 While phenological timing was not affected, the plants in the two warmest chambers showed signs of stress, because plants in those chambers aborted a significantly higher number of flower buds.
 Thus, it appeared that the plants sacrificed their reproduction for the growing season to ensure they were able to survive the elevated temperatures.
 Semillon grapes subjected to day/night temperatures of 40/25 °C for four days at flowering saw similar effects.
 Inflorescences grew much less—gaining only 22 mm in length compared to the 85 – 90 mm of growth seen in plants treated with heat after flowering—and subsequently aborted all flowers {Greer, 2010 #34}.